Published By Janet Gershen-Siegel at July 20th, 2018

 Building small business credit is a process, and it does not happen without effort.
 A small business must proactively work to establish corporate credit.
 However, it can be accomplished easily and quickly, and it is much faster than building individual credit scores.
 Vendors are a big component of this process.

 Performing the steps out of order will lead to repetitive denials.
 No one can start at the top with company credit.
-For example, you can’t start with store or cash credit from your bank.
-If you do you’ll get a denial 100% of the time.

 In addition the business telephone number should be toll-free (800 exchange or the equivalent).

 A small business will also need a bank account devoted only to it, and it must have all of the licenses necessary for operation.
 These licenses all have to be in the accurate, appropriate name of the small business, with the same corporate address and telephone numbers.
 Bear in mind that this means not just state licenses, but possibly also city licenses.

 Visit the Internal Revenue Service website and get an EIN for the small business.
 They’re free.
 Pick a business entity like corporation, LLC, etc. A company can get started as a sole proprietor but should change to a form of corporation or partnership to limit risk and maximize tax benefits.

 A business entity will matter when it involves tax obligations and liability in the event of a lawsuit.
 A sole proprietorship means the entrepreneur is it when it comes to liability and tax obligations.
 Nobody else is responsible.